-Athletic Scheider was born in November 1932 in Orange, New Jersey, and was a keen sportsman from a young age, competing in baseball and boxing (his awkwardly mended broken nose is a result of his foray into Golden Gloves competitions).
+Athletic Scheider was born in November 1932 in Orange, New Jersey, to Anna (Crosson) and Roy Bernhard Scheider, a mechanic.
+He was of German and Irish descent.
+A keen sportsman from a young age, he competed in baseball and boxing (his awkwardly mended broken nose is a result of his foray into Golden Gloves competitions).
 While at college, his pursuits turned from sports to theater and he studied drama at Rutgers and Franklin and Marshall.
 After a stint in the military, Scheider appeared with the New York Shakespeare Festival and won an "Obie Award" for his appearance in the play "Stephen D."

 His film career commenced with the campy Z-grade horror cheesefest The Curse of the Living Corpse (1964), and he then showed up in Star!
 (1968), Paper Lion (1968), Stiletto (1969) and Puzzle of a Downfall Child (1970).
 In 1971 he really came to the attention of film audiences with his role in the Jane Fonda thriller Klute (1971) and then as Det.
 Buddy Russo (scoring his first Oscar nomination) alongside fiery Gene Hackman in the crime drama The French Connection (1971).
 His performance as a tough street cop in that film led him into another tough cop role as NYC Det.
 Buddy Manucci in the underappreciated The Seven-Ups (1973), which features one of the best car chase sequences ever put on film.